- Borrow & Request

 - Meet & Study Here

 A persistent link, also known as a permalink, is an URL that connects directly to a specific full-text article in a library database or electronic journal subscription.
 When students click a permalink, they will need to log in with their ONID information.

 For print documents, it may be worth shortening the permalink with a short URL generator like beav.es.
 For online purposes, descriptive text is more accessible.

-A persistent link is created by the database vendor that allows you to send the students directly to the article.
 Many databases have an option for creating a persistent link.
-In some cases it is just a matter of copying the link and pasting it into Blackboard.
-In other cases it requires adding the proxy information that authenticates students if they are off-campus to use our databases.
-The proxy information looks like this:
+In most cases it's just a matter of clicking a permalink button.
+In other cases it requires adding the proxy information that authenticates off-campus users.

-If you add this in front of the URL, your off-campus student will be able to log in with their ONID information.
+In most cases, the proxy information will be included.
+If not, you can add the proxy URL in front of the article URL so your off-campus student will be able to log in with their ONID information.

 If you copy the URL at the top of the screen and the proxy information is not included, your off-campus students may not have access because the URL does not always include the proxy information.
 It depends on the database.

 Always test your links from on-campus and off-campus.